Assertion Reason MCQs of Admission of Partner Class 12

 Assertion (A): On admission of a partner, it is important to determine sacrificing and Gaining Ratios because sacrificing partner or partners are compensated by paying goodwill on the basis of the sacrificing ratio by the Gaining partners

-Reason (R): Sacrificing partners are compensated by the Gaining Partners for the sacrifice made by each partner in their gaining ratio.
+Reason (R): Sacrificing partners are compensated by the Gaining Partners for the sacrifice made by each partner in their sacrificing ratio.

 Alternatives: